wiremoons/wiremoons.github.io/_posts/2020-05-03-Nim-Fmt-for-Version-Output.md

 ### So What is this 'fmt' proc?

-Include in the fantastic '*batteries included*' Nim standard library (ie so it comes with the normal Nim complier installation) is a module called: `strformat'.
+Include in the fantastic '*batteries included*' Nim standard library (ie so it comes with the normal Nim complier installation) is a module called: `strformat`.
 A Nim module is similar to a '*library*' from other languages, so provides commonly used functionality for the language, to save you from having to write it yourself!

-The [Nim documentation page](https://nim-lang.org/docs/strformat.html) states this `strformat' module is to provide:
+The [Nim documentation page](https://nim-lang.org/docs/strformat.html) states the `strformat` module is to provide:

 > String interpolation / format inspired by Python's f-strings.

-I can't remember is if ever used the [Python language](https://www.python.org/) equivalent, as it was many years ago since I touched Python.
+I can't remember if I ever used the [Python language](https://www.python.org/) equivalent, as it was many years ago since I touched Python.
 But that is good, because while Python maybe slower generally and need more *baggage* runtime wise than Nim or Go, it is however a good and productive language to program in.

 So before looking at the `fmt` proc - what am I using it for exactly..?